Collegeville/CW21/Contribute.md

 - Please limit length to 2 - 4 pages standard text (references are not included in page count).
 - Your text can address impediments, challenges, opportunities, research directions or potential solutions, or combinations of these aspects.
 - Workshop presentations and panelists will in part be drawn from white paper submissions.
-- To have your white paper considered for presentation, please submit it no later than ~~June 25, 2021~~.
+- To have your white paper considered for presentation, please submit it no later than **June 21, 2021**.
 - How to submit your white paper:
   - Option 1: Submit a pull request.
 Instructions and current white papers are on **[this page.](https://collegeville.github.io/CW21/WorkshopResources/WhitePapers/WhitePaperList.html)**
   - Option 2: Submit your white paper in PDF form as an email attachment to Mike Heroux **<maherou@sandia.gov>**.